 Through Toastmasters, public speaking skills are honed and developed, allowing the speaker to progress as well as improve confidence in front of a crowd.
-By learning to pause, expressing one’s self with a few words and using vibrant and vivid descriptions to get one’s point across, the basic foundations of public speaking skills are buillt.
+By learning to pause, expressing one’s self with a few words and using vibrant and vivid descriptions to get one’s point across, the basic foundations of public speaking skills are built.

-In addition to improving your public speaking skills, toastmasters provide a unique opportunity to learn valuable leadership skills.
+In addition to improving your public speaking skills, Toastmasters provide a unique opportunity to learn valuable leadership skills.